domenic/blog.domenic.me/source/_posts/2013-03-19-strict-mode-static-scoping.markdown

 It is indeed
 [time to start using JavaScript's strict mode](http://www.nczonline.net/blog/2012/03/13/its-time-to-start-using-javascript-strict-mode/).
-There are many reasons, but one of the most compelling, to me, is that it brings sanity to JavaScript's scoping rules, by guaranteeing static scoping.
+There are many reasons, but one of the most compelling is that it brings sanity to JavaScript's scoping rules, by guaranteeing static scoping.

 Simply put, code is *statically scoped* if you can statically analyze it and determine what all the identifiers refer to.
 In other words, you can statically determine where every variable was declared.
 As we'll see, JavaScript's sloppy